serolgames/EasyLogger/README.md

 # EasyLogger

-#### easylogger is a lightweight package to log info, warning and error comment in an error log file.
+#### easylogger is a lightweight package to log info, warning and error in an dedicated file.

 # How to use :